IRB-Ready Phase 1/2 — PTSD

 Fully At-Home

 FDA-regulated at-home esketamine with continuous digital safety infrastructure.
 Remote vitals, real-time dissociation scoring, between-dose symptom tracking, telehealth check-ins, and automated safety escalation.
-Dual reimbursement pathway: positioned at ~$64K/year as a psychiatric therapy, or ~$250K/year as an adjunctive immunologic on the rheumatology shelf.
+Positioned as a psychiatric therapy with a reimbursement target comparable to Spravato.

 Patent-pending: Digital Systems for Remote Administration and Monitoring of Sublingual Esketamine for PTSD (Provisional Serial Nos.
 63/785,736; 63/799,047; 63/804,512).
 PCT international application filed April 2026.